Duke University: West, East, and Central Campuses

 The Allen Building on West Campus is home to the Trinity College of Arts & Sciences, as well as the departments of English & Classical Studies.

+Belltower Hall on Duke's East Campus, houses first-year students.

+Craven Quad on Duke's West Campus, which houses upperclassmen.

 Central Campus, consisting of 122 acre between East and West campuses, housed around 1,000 sophomores, juniors, and seniors, as well as around 200 professional students in double or quadruple apartments.
 However, the housing of undergraduates on Central Campus ended after the 2018–2019 school year and the respective buildings were demolished.
 Central Campus is home to the Nasher Museum of Art, the Freeman Center for Jewish Life, the Center for Muslim Life, the Campus Police Department, Office of Disability Management, a Ronald McDonald House, and administrative departments such as Duke Residence Life and Housing Services.
 Central Campus has several recreation and social facilities such as basketball courts, a sand volleyball court, barbecue grills and picnic shelters, a general gathering building called "Devil's Den", a restaurant known as "Devil's Bistro", a convenience store called Uncle Harry's, and the Mill Village.
 The Mill Village consists of a gym and group study rooms.

 In December 2016, Duke University purchased an apartment complex, now known as 300 Swift.
 Swift houses upperclassmen, in addition to the West Campus area, and is located between East and West Campus.